joshtynjala/actionscript-3.0-developers-guide/display/working-in-three-dimensions-3d/using-triangles-for-3d-effects.md

 Culling is the process that determines which surfaces of a three-dimensional object the renderer should not render because they are hidden from the current viewpoint.
-In 3D space, the surface on the “back” of a three-dimensional object is hidden from the viewpoint:
+In 3D space, the surface on the "back" of a three-dimensional object is hidden from the viewpoint:

 <div xmlns:fn="http://www.w3.org/2005/xpath-functions"